scipy-conference/scipy_proceedings/papers/scott_sievert/main.rst

    convergence results for these adaptive methods suggest passive methods of increasing the batch size \cite{sievert2021improving}.

-   Increasing the batch size is a provably good measure that will require many fewer model updates and no more computation than standard SGD for strongly convex functions~\cite[Ch.~5]{bottou2018optimization}, and all function classes if the batch size is provided by an oracle (or approximated accurately)~\cite{sievert2021improving}.
+   Increasing the batch size is a provably good measure that (mathematically) requires far fewer model updates and no more computation than standard SGD for strongly convex functions for training loss~\cite[Ch.~5]{bottou2018optimization}, and all function classes if the batch size is provided by an oracle (or approximated accurately)~\cite{sievert2021improving}.
 Convergence proofs have also been given for the \emph{passively} increasing the batch size, both for strongly convex functions~\cite[Ch.~5]{bottou2018optimization} and for non-convex